OliverCodez/PriceApi/README.md

 ### Use

-1. For simple VRSC-Fiat price data, request the `lastprice` folder with the currency of your choice as `?currency=` for example: `https://veruspay.io/api/lastprice/?currency=GBP` to return simply the fiat price based on latest average exchange data and bitpay BTC pricing.
+1. For simple VRSC-Fiat price data, simply request the currency of your choice (must be supported by BitPay) with`?currency=` - for example: `https://veruspay.io/api/?currency=GBP` to return simply the fiat price based on latest average exchange data and bitpay BTC pricing.
-2. For access to the latest raw price data, for example to access via a curl request, do so from the `lastprice` folder and `rawpricedata.php` which returns the json formatted avg price data, includes date stamp of when the price was retrieved.
+2. For access to the latest raw price data, for example to access via a curl request, call `rawpricedata.php` which returns the json formatted avg price data, includes date stamp of when the price was retrieved.

 ### Features